If you have met the eligibility criteria, pension plan participation is voluntary under the age of 35.

 - You may not be able to purchase as much service under the UW Plan as you had earned under your prior plan

 The Income Tax Act, Canada (ITA) restricts the maximum amount of pension that can be paid from a registered pension plan.
 UW provides additional pension in excess of the ITA limit to high income earners from a non-registered pension plan.
 The pension in respect of credited service purchased by money transferred in from your prior plan is not eligible for the additional pension from the non-registered pension plan.
 The pension provided by credited service purchased by money that was transferred into the UW pension plan will be limited to the ITA limit in effect in the year of retirement.

 An Application for Approval to Transfer Pension Funds into the University of Waterloo Pension Plan can be found on the forms page of the HR website.
 You will need to provide HR a copy of the termination option statement you received from your former employer as well as the information outlined under #3.
 Providing this information along with a signed application form does not mean you are obligated to proceed with the transfer, but ensures you have met the transfer-in deadline noted in #2.

-Please contact Michelle St-Amour to obtain an application form, or if you have any questions.
+Please contact email@example.com to obtain an application form, of if you have any questions.